-"The State shall conduct public-awareness activities designed to provide information to targeted individuals and entities relating to the availability, benefits, appropriateness, and costs of assistive technology devices and assistive technology services, including- (aa) the development of procedures for providing direct communication between providers of entities in the statewide and local workforce investment systems established under the Workforce Innovation and Opportunities Act (29 U.S.C.
-3101 et seq.), State vocational rehabilitation centers, public and private employers, or elementary and secondary public schools;
+"The State shall conduct public-awareness activities designed to provide information to targeted individuals and entities relating to the availability, benefits, appropriateness, and costs of assistive technology devices and assistive technology services, including-

+(I) the development of procedures for providing direct communication between providers of assistive technology and targeted individuals and entities, which may include partnerships with entities in the statewide and local workforce development systems established under the Workforce Innovation and Opportunities Act (29 U.S.C.
+3101 et seq.), State vocational rehabilitation programs, public and private employers, centers for independent living described in part C of title VII of the Rehabilitation Act of 1973 (29 U.S.C 796f et seq.), Aging and Disability Resource Centers (as defined in section 102 of the Older Americans Act of 1965 (42 U.S.C.
+3002)), or elementary and secondary schools (as defined in section 8101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+7801));